RLGen/LakeBench/join/Pexeso/pexeso.md

 Automatically check if the index has been generated.
 If it is complete, start querying and output the result file to the path of `storage_path`.

+### functional module

+##### Pexeso\block_and_verify.py：

+Block and verify and citation implementation in thesis

+##### Pexeso\Hierarchical_Grid.py：

+Implementation code for the hierarchical grid class in the index

+##### Pexeso\Pivot_Metric.py：

+Selection of pivot algorithm code

+##### Pexeso\inverted_index.py：

+Implementation code for the inverted index class in Index

+### 参数设置

+k：Number of pivots

+n_layers：The number of layers of the hierarchical grid index.

+tao：Distance threshold

+T：Column joinability threshold

+n_dims：Dimension of the embedding

+### 输出文件及中间文件

+dic_xx.pickle：Intermediate files, which preprocess the input data into embedding form, select pivots and map them, store the preprocessed data; and save the generated indexes.

+Pe_results_xx: Output folder containing csv files of topk results.